 server-three -> offset ->250

 So are you starting 6 servers in total (3 in each machine ? ) ?
-To debug start each of the servers one after another (disable auto start =true in domain.xml host.xml of master and slave) and find out on start of which of the server causes this problem to be showing up in console continously?
+To debug start each of the servers one after another (disable auto start =true in host.xml of master and slave) and find out on start of which of the server causes this problem to be showing up in console continously?

 Another simple test you can try if it is indeed caused by port - change offset for server two and server three in Master to 151 and 251 and in slave as 101 and 201 (or some odd numbers) (This is just a guess )